datascientist-hist/Football-Results-classification/README.md

 ```
 ## *Feature Engineering*

+I computed the new features with a simple cicle for scrolling the dataframe each time with a window of the last n matches and with a window of the total matches played

 ```
 info_dict={
 'navgGoalHome':navgGoalHome,                 #Feature that describes the average goal scored by home team in the last n matches